samuellewis47/Resources/README.md

 # Resources

-This repository contains snippet of important reusable code.
+This repository contains snippet of important reusable code for Java.